zyadelhady/Atlas/README.md

 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system.
 - A Google API Key for Gemini (get one from [Google AI Studio](https://aistudio.google.com/)).
+- A cloud PostgreSQL database with the pgvector extension enabled.

 ### 1. Clone the Repository